Winning the customer auth market

 The problem CIAM solves

 Any adult over the last 10 years has direct experience interacting with login technology.
-Virtually every industry has embraced the concept of customer login to deliver a tailored experience; retail, streaming services, banking, healthcare, fintech, gaming, and of course any type of SaaS; requesting a login and getting access to your account online is now an expectation.
+Virtually every industry has embraced the concept of customer login to deliver a tailored experience; retail, streaming services, edtech, healthcare, fintech, gaming, and of course any type of SaaS; creating an identity and getting access to your account online is now an expectation.
+Further, when considering who these users are across industries, it’s clear they have widely varying user behavior patterns and friction requirements.
+For example, my personal login activity to tax return software is very different from my login activity to Spotify, which is also different from my Fantasy Football profile.

-This anecdotal trend observation is backed up by data; the identity market is expected to grow more than 13% CAGR over the next five years.
+This anecdotal growth trend is backed up by data; the identity market is expected to grow more than 18.5% CAGR over the next five years.
 Companies lean on this technology because it’s a business imperative.
 Nobody can afford to forgo the market intelligence and insight that customer identity offers, and it is often a necessary security gate for service delivery.

 Additionally, customer login has emerged as a standalone function within the microservices design strategy.
 Interacting with more discrete services, frequent updates, and a large number of moving parts has made customer login a more nuanced and complicated thing.
+It’s also imperative to stay aligned with evolving laws, consent requirements, and data isolation standards that didn’t exist a decade ago.
 This evolution means that customer login is an obvious candidate to require its own service level and availability targets, a core function often neglected until it breaks.

 Customers being able to log in is akin to being “Open for Business,” and it doesn’t get more critical.